Mission 13 · Stage 2

 Try it

-• Flip the switch — LED should stay on or off.
+• Slide the switch — the light should stay on or off.

-• Compare with pushbutton: no need to hold it!
+• Compare it to the button: no need to keep holding it!

 Peek at code